siraben/haoc-2020/readme.md

 Of course with (3) one could continue shaving off more and more time, though these heuristics in practice have given me most of the gains.

+## Writing Haskell for AoC quickly
+Over a week in, it's becoming clearer how to do better at AoC, the principle is

+> a naive (but possibly inefficient) solution that is quick to write
+> better than an optimized one that is slow to write

+From this principle, it informs my choices on how to write Haskell quickly for the initial solve.

+- put everything in main, variables/expressions used more than once go in a `let` expression, use a short, random identifier unless you can think of a good one within 3 seconds
+- for mapping over lists, use `<$>`, but if you need to filter, use `let` expressions or iterate over a cartesian product of lists, list comprehensions/monadic syntax is better
+- never discard parts of input even if it makes part 1 faster to solve, since almost always part 2 will use that information and you'll have to adjust the `String -> data` step again
+- avoid explicit recursion when possible, or at the least use tail recursion with a function named `go`
+- print intermediate results as you process data, especially if the transformation is complex, so `do { let a = f x; print a; let b = g a; ... }` over `do { print (f (g x)) }`
+- if using the state monad (should be a last resort), use a record for the state

 ## Best benchmarks so far
 TODO: automatically generate report
 <details>